ryansmellslikepizza/dermis-device/README.md

 # Dermis Device Firmware (V1 Skeleton)

-This repository contains the firmware for the Dermis Smart Beauty Mirror (V1).
+This repository contains the firmware for Esther (V1).

 ## Components